StarScape/interpreter/README.md

 end
 ```

-The interpreter is written in Haskell, and was done for Dr. Patricia Johann's Functional Programming course at Appalachian State.
+The interpreter is written in Haskell, and was done as a final project for Dr. Patricia Johann's Functional Programming course at Appalachian State University.